statiagov/gesmew/guides/content/user/config/configuring_taxes.md

 Taxation, as you undoubtedly already know, is a very complicated topic.
 It can be challenging to manage taxation settings in an e-commerce store - particularly when you sell a variety of types of goods - but the Gesmew shopping cart system gives you simple, yet effective tools to manage it with ease.

-There are a few concepts you need to understand in order to configure your site adequately:
+There are a few concepts you need to understand in inspection to configure your site adequately:

 * [Tax Categories](#tax-categories)
 * [Zones](#zones)